george0st/qgate-examples/docs/env_configuration.md

 ### 2.1 Examples

-The example with two providers, Cassandra (is On) and ScyllaDB (is Off):
+The example with two providers, Cassandra (is On) and ScyllaDB (is On):
 ```
 TEST_TYPE = W
 BULK_LIST = [[100, 20]]